kopp0510/k8s-mcp-server/README.md

     restart: unless-stopped
 ```

-## Using with n8n
+## Using with Dify

 ### Step 1: Start MCP Server

-Ensure the MCP Server is running in SSE mode:
+Ensure the MCP Server is running in HTTP mode:

 ```bash
 cd k8s-mcp/k8s-mcp-server